Anubhav188/TJ-Tasks-2025--Anubhav_Mishra-/README.md

      -Read an integer `t` — the number of test cases.

 2. **Loop Through Test Cases.**
-    -Repeat the following steps `t` times.
+   - Repeat the following steps `t` times.

 3. **Read Words.**
-    -For each test case, read three space-separated words.
+   - For each test case, read three space-separated words.

 4. **Form Modern Name.**
-    -Take the first letter of each word.
+   - Take the first letter of each word.
-    -Concatenate them to form the modern name.
+   - Concatenate them to form the modern name.

 5. **Print `Result.`**
-    -Output the modern name.
+   - Output the modern name.